 The mechanism of aminoglycoside ototoxicity remains unknown but it appears to involve both apoptotic (programmed cell death) pathways as well as formation of free radicals (for a review see Forge and Schacht, 2000).
 Some authors suggest that the mechanism of toxicity is through reduction of mitochondrial protein synthesis (Guan et al, 2000).
 Interference with mitochondrial function is a logical suggestion as mitochondria are similar to bacteria in many ways, and interference with mitochondrial would be expected to cause cellular disruption through reduction in ATP production.

 Diagnosis is generally not difficult.
 What is required is exposure to gentamicin, documentation of bilateral vestibular reduction, and exclusion of reasonable alternatives.
-Although there are sporadic reports of individuals developing gentamicin toxicity after a single ordinary dose (e.g. Halmagyi et al, 1994), practically this is extremely rare and very unlikely.
+Although there are sporadic reports of individuals developing gentamicin toxicity after a single ordinary dose (e.g. Halmagyi et al, 1994; Ahmed et al, 2012), practically this is extremely rare and very unlikely.
 It probably requires the person to have a susceptibility mutation in their mitochondria -- not a common situation at all.